appnexus/logistic-regression-L1/README.md

 The ith index denotes a set of observations with the same x_i, but with m_i occurrences of this observation, and y_i trials that result in a "success."
+There are n observations.
 The objective is to find the optimal beta cofficients to minimize the negative log likelihood.

 The technique that is utilized is described in section 3 of ["Regularization Paths for Generalized Linear Models via Coordinate Descent"](http://web.stanford.edu/~hastie/Papers/glmnet.pdf).